Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 Your intensive training in battle grants you unparalleled focus.

-&emsp; ***Precision.*** Before you make an attack, you can choose to enter a focus state giving yourself Advantage on attacks until the start of your next turn.
+***Precision.*** Before you make an attack, you can choose to enter a focus state giving yourself Advantage on attacks until the start of your next turn.
 When you do so, you also gain Temporary Hit Points equal to your Wisdom modifier + half of your Fighter level (minimum of 1).
 You can use this feature 4 times.
 You regain 1 expended use when you finish a Short Rest and all expended uses when you finish a Long Rest.

-&emsp; ***Stamina.*** As a Bonus Action, you can regain half of your [Second Wind](index.md#level-1-second-wind) uses (rounded up).
+***Stamina.*** As a Bonus Action, you can regain half of your [Second Wind](index.md#level-1-second-wind) uses (rounded up).
 Once you do so, you can’t do it again until you finish a Long Rest.

 ### Level 7: Elegant Courtier

 Your discipline and attention to detail allow you to excel in social situations.

-&emsp; ***Well Mannered.*** Whenever you make a Persuasion check, you can add your Wisdom modifier to the result.
+***Well Mannered.*** Whenever you make a Persuasion check, you can add your Wisdom modifier to the result.

-&emsp; ***Self Control.*** You have proficiency in Wisdom saving throws.
+***Self Control.*** You have proficiency in Wisdom saving throws.
 If you already have this proficiency, you instead have proficiency in Intelligence or Charisma saving throws (your choice).

 ### Level 10: Tactical Strike